-You may have been following the case of Jewelcraft v Pressland which has been making its way from the Court of Appeal to the Supreme Court.
+You may have been following the case of Jewelcraft v Pressland in relation to mixed-use property which has been making its way from the Court of Appeal to the Supreme Court.
 Not entirely unexpectedly, the Supreme Court has turned down the landlords’ application for leave to appeal.

 Whilst this is not a wholly unexpected result, the Supreme Court has missed an opportunity to carry out a significant ‘clear up’ of the law in this area.

-Whilst the position in relation to ‘mixed-use’ premises where there is a shop with flat above has perhaps been clarified, the position is still unclear in relation to other types mixed property.
+Whilst the position in relation to mixed-use property (where there is a shop with flat above) has perhaps been clarified, the position is still unclear in relation to other types of mixed-use property.